You can list all Block Volume volumes in a specific compartment, as well as detailed information on a single volume.

 For administrators: The policy in Let users launch instances includes the ability to list volumes.
-The policy in Let volume admins manage block volumes and backups lets the specified group do everything with block volumes and backups, but not launch instances.
+The policy in Let volume admins manage block volumes, backups, and volume groups lets the specified group do everything with block volumes and backups, but not launch instances.

 If you're new to policies, see Getting Started with Policies and Common Policies.
 If you want to dig deeper into writing policies for instances, cloud networks, or other Core Services API resources, see Details for the Core Services.

 Open the navigation menu.
 Under Core Infrastructure, go to Block Storage and click Block Volumes.
 A detailed list of volumes in your current compartment is displayed.